Skip to main content

 CSE also recommends that Ofgem require suppliers to make the Guaranteed Standards and compensation amounts more transparent to customers.
 We find that customers are rarely told about them, and they are often difficult to find on supplier’s websites.

-Change smart meter reporting requirements
+Change smart meter targets

 Improving trust and incentives

-Continue to promote smart meters, but for a different reason …
+Continue to promote smart meters, but focus on the tariffs they unlock

-Smart tariffs should be as inclusive and accessible as possible
+2. Smart tariffs should be as inclusive and accessible as possible

 Smart tariffs benefit consumers though offering cheaper electricity according to the time of day or other factors.
-But those currently on the market are predominantly designed for higher earners who can afford expensive technology and have digital skills, and who have patterns of consumption that can be more easily shifted to take advantage of cheaper electricity.
+But most of those currently on the market are designed for higher earners who can afford expensive technology and have digital skills, and often who have patterns of consumption that can be more easily shifted to take advantage of cheaper electricity.
 They can be seen as the winners in the smart energy transition.

 Share data to enable easier tariff comparison